jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) This section applies if—
   (a) a child aged 12 or 13 years charged with an offence specified in section 272(1)﻿(b) or (c) elects trial by jury; or (b) a young person charged with a category 3 or 4 offence, other than murder or manslaughter, elects trial by jury.
-(2) The child or young person may, without leave of the court, withdraw that election at any time before the proceeding is transferred to the trial court after an adjournment for trial callover in accordance with section 57(3)﻿(b) of the Criminal Procedure Act 2011 and, if the child or young person does so, the proceedings continue in the Youth Court as if he or she had not made that election.
+(2) The child or young person may, without leave of the court, withdraw that election at any time before the proceeding is transferred to the trial court after an adjournment for trial callover in accordance with section 57(3)﻿(b) of the Criminal Procedure Act 2011 and, if the child or young person does so, the proceedings continue in the Youth Court as if the child or young person had not made that election.
-(3) If the Youth Court proposes to adjourn the proceeding for trial callover, or the child or young person at any time before the proceeding is adjourned for trial callover indicates to the court that he or she wishes to plead guilty to the offence, the Youth Court must give that child or young person the opportunity of forgoing the right to trial by jury and of electing to have the charge heard and determined in the Youth Court by a Youth Court Judge.
+(3) If the Youth Court proposes to adjourn the proceeding for trial callover, or the child or young person at any time before the proceeding is adjourned for trial callover indicates to the court that they wish to plead guilty to the offence, the Youth Court must give that child or young person the opportunity of forgoing the right to trial by jury and of electing to have the charge heard and determined in the Youth Court by a Youth Court Judge.
 (4) If a young person elects to have the charge heard and determined in the Youth Court by a Youth Court Judge, the Youth Court has the jurisdiction to hear and determine the charge and otherwise deal with the young person in accordance with this Act.
-(5) If a child elects to have the charge heard and determined in the Youth Court by a Youth Court Judge, the Youth Court has the jurisdiction to hear and determine the charge and otherwise deal with the child in accordance with this Act as if he or she were a young person (but subject to section 272A(1)﻿(a), (c), and (d)).
+(5) If a child elects to have the charge heard and determined in the Youth Court by a Youth Court Judge, the Youth Court has the jurisdiction to hear and determine the charge and otherwise deal with the child in accordance with this Act as if the child were a young person (but subject to section 272A(1)﻿(a), (c), and (d)).

 ### 277 Provisions applicable where child, young person, or adult jointly charged
 (1) If a child or young person is charged with any offence jointly with any other person or persons (whether 1 or more young persons, adults, or children), this section applies.